mrmalvi/google_font_url/README.md

-# GoogleFontUrl
+# Google Font Url Extractor

-TODO: Delete this and the text below, and describe your gem
+To make all available Google Fonts selectable in a Rails application and save their corresponding CSS links, follow these steps:

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/google_font_url`.
+Put your Ruby code in the file `require 'google_font_url/generator'`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation